victoriacheng15/victoriacheng15.vercel.app/src/content/post/regular-expression-letter-edition.md

 **Archived blogs from [here](https://victoriacheng15.hashnode.dev/regular-expressions-letter-edition)**

-What is regular expressions?
-They are patterns that used to match characters in provided strings.
+What are regular expressions?
+They are patterns that are used to match characters in provided strings.

-When I first looked into this, and it looks so scary!
-Since I do codewars daily, and I encountered a lot of solutions that are solved with this.
-I almost to pull my hair out!
+When I first looked into this, it looks so scary!
+Since I do codewars daily, I encountered a lot of solutions that are solved with this.
+I almost pulled my hair out!
 However, each problem tends to focus on one type of regular expression.

 In general, regular expressions tend to wrap with 2 forward slashes.

 👉 /pattern/g 👈

 `g` is one of the expression flags and stands for `global`.
-Regular expressions only search for a single match by default. `g` enables to search more than 1 match.
+Regular expressions only search for a single match by default. `g` enables to search for more than 1 match.

 e.g.